maxxiimo/the-front-end-manifesto/Foundation Styles.md

 #### Naming Conventions

-I have my way of naming styles, and I've seen things all over the board.
-Here's My Recommendation, keep it semantic, short, and use underscores between words.
-Of course with everything there's always caveats.
+I have my way of naming styles, i.e. classes and IDs, and I've seen things all over the board.
+Here's My Recommendation:

+- Keep it simple
+- Keep it semantic
+- Keep it short
+- Use underscores between words

 ##### Semantic

 I've never been too crazy for style names that really have no meaning like :class => 'H2603A'...Okay maybe I'm exaggerating, but I think you get the point.
-Try to use something that has meaning and can be recognized for what it is like :class => 'header', but by the same token try not to get super specific about the contents.
-Like it's probably not good to use something like, :class => 'johns_comments', because what happens if John gets fired in the comments becomes Frank's?
+Try to use something that has meaning and can be recognized for what it is, like :class => 'header', but by the same token try not to get super specific about the contents.
+For example it would not be good to use something like, :class => 'johns_comments', because what happens if John gets replaced by Frank?

-There is no sure hit formula for naming classes, just keep these things in mind.
+There is no sure hit formula for naming classes and IDs, just keep these things in mind.

-I found these articles to be really eye-opening or interesting regarding the subject:
+When it comes to CSS, Chris Coyier is a maverick in the field.
+Here is an article on the subject:

+- [What Makes For a Semantic Class Name?][Semantic Class Names]

+The following articles may also give you some ideas:

+- [About HTML semantics and front-end architecture][About Semantics]
+- [Experimenting with component-based HTML/CSS naming and patterns][Experimenting]

 ##### Short

 Try to keep it under 10 characters!
 I've seen some pretty long class names out there in the wild, and I'm not too crazy about them.
 They take up too much room.
-On the flip side use caution when choosing something super super short.
+On the flip side, use caution when choosing something super super short.
 For example I sometimes use :id => 'ft' to ID the footer.
-I feel fine doing this since the tag is called <footer>.
+I feel fine doing this since the tag is called \<footer>.

 ##### CamelCase, Underscores, Hyphens, Concatenated?

-...whatever you use stick with it.
-Be consistent.

-    :id => 'pageHeader'
+Here are your choices:

     :id => 'page_header'
     :id => 'page-header'
+    :id => 'pageHeader'
     :id => 'pageheader'

-Personally, I like to keep it simple and find one-worders that fit, then concatenate, but two words tops! ...and only when the words are small enough and distinguishable.
-Then if I must, I use one of the other methods above and only one throughout my styles and only if absolutely necessary, i.e. I don't have an opinion on which is better.
-My method isn't consistent enough for you?
-You're probably right, but I feel like I have mastered the art of class naming well enough that it feels and looks consistent (and pretty).
+Obviously, one worders are best, but when nothing fits I personally use hyphens to separate words, and in some cases I concatenate, but not too often.
+I concatenate only when the words are small and distinguishable from one another.
+For example, .nowrap.

+Some people like to use underscores because when you double-click on one of the words, all the words are selected.

+Whatever your style is it's fine.
+I don't think it's worth a holy war with other developers, but do be consistent, i.e. if you're going to use hyphens, don't use underscores elsewhere and vice versa.
+I think it's okay to sprinkle in some concatenation like I described above.

 Here's some more opinions on the matter: